sandialabs/suncal/doc/Manual/manual.md

 ![Importing measurement data into uncertainty propagation](figs/dataimporter.png){#fig:importing}

-Finally, the **Notes** tab contains a field for entering your own information to save with the calculation, and the **Settings** tab allows entry of the number of Monte Carlo samples and the random number generator seed.
+Finally, the **Notes** section contains a field for entering your own information to save with the calculation, and the **Settings** section allows entry of the number of Monte Carlo samples and the random number generator seed.
 A seed of "None" will be randomized on every run.